needle-mirror/com.unity.burst/Documentation~/Burst.md

 narrow in on what needs to be put inside a feature test.

 Note that when running in .NET, Mono or IL2CPP without Burst enabled, all the `IsXXXSupported` properties will return `false`.
-However, if you skip the test you can still run a reference version of all intrinsics in Mono, which can be helpful if you need to use the managed debugger.
+However, if you skip the test you can still run a reference version of most intrinsics in Mono (exceptions listed below), which can be helpful if you need to use the managed debugger.
 Please note however that the reference implementations are very slow and only intended for managed debugging.

+> Note that the FMA intrinsics that operate on doubles do not have a software fallback because of the inherit complexity in emulating fused 64-bit floating point math.

 Intrinsic usage is relatively straightforward and is based on the types `v128` and `v256`, which represent a 128-bit or 256-bit vector respectively.
 For example,